Care needs assessment

 - what you would like to happen

-The assessor will also talk to other professionals who care for you, like your GP or nurse.
+The assessor will also talk to other professionals who care for you, like your GP or nurse, if you’re happy for the council to do so.
 This is to make sure everyone is on the same page with the support you need.

 Your local council must do their most to help you.
 They should consider what support you need right now, and what might help in the future.